forestryio/forestry.io/hugo/content/docs/import-button.md

 ## Project Requirements

-Your project should be a fully functional static site project that can be imported into Forestry.
+Your project should be a fully functional static site project that can be imported into Forestry, and available from a **public repository** on Github, GitLab, or BitBucket.

 For example, if you want to create an import button for your Hugo theme, you should create a new Hugo site configured to use your theme.
 Forestry won't be able to import your theme code on its own, as it doesn't share the same file structure as a Hugo site.